Many families commonly aim to pass down wealth from generation to generation.

 Some popular investment options include stocks, bonds, real estate, and mutual funds.

-Â Estate planning is the process of planning for the distribution of oneâ€™s assets after death.
+Â Estate planning is the process of planning to distribute oneâ€™s assets after death.

 An estate plan can help preserve wealth and minimize the impact of taxes and other expenses on the estate.

-Estate planning strategies may include creating a will,n setting up a trust, or establishing a power of attorney.
+Estate planning strategies may include creating a will, establishing a trust, or establishing a power of attorney.

 Taking advantage of tax benefits can help preserve and grow wealth over time.